โฐ Minimum Connection Times

 Sultan Iskandar Muda International Airport (BTJ) is the primary aviation gateway to the Aceh Province of Indonesia, located approximately 13 kilometers southeast of the Banda Aceh city center.
 The airport serves as a critical transportation link for the region, connecting the northernmost part of Sumatra with major Indonesian hubs such as Jakarta and Medan, as well as regional international destinations like Kuala Lumpur and Penang.
 It plays a vital role in the local economy and tourism sector, providing essential access for business travelers, government officials, and international visitors.

 The airportโs passenger terminal is renowned for its unique and majestic architecture, which is deeply inspired by traditional Acehnese and Islamic designs.
-The facility features several large, prominent domes and high vaulted ceilings, giving it a palatial and welcoming appearance that reflects the regionโs cultural identity.
+This airport sits 13.5 kilometers southeast of Banda Aceh city center and features three prominent domes symbolizing Aceh's pillars of religion, culture, and education, with high vaulted ceilings that create a palatial appearance reflecting the region's Islamic cultural identity.
 The single-terminal layout manages both domestic and international traffic within a unified and spacious complex, emphasizing intuitive navigation and abundant natural light.
 This design ensures that all essential services, from check-in to boarding, are within short walking distance for travelers.

 BTJ holds significant religious and strategic importance as a major Hajj gateway for Indonesian pilgrims.
 The airfield features an extended 3,000-meter runway specifically designed to accommodate wide-body aircraft such as the Airbus A330 and Boeing 777 used for direct flights to Jeddah.
 In recognition of its specialized services and high standards, the airport was previously awarded the "World's Best Airport for Halal Travelers."
 Inside the terminal, passengers have access to extensive prayer rooms, Halal-certified dining establishments, and premium lounges that provide a quiet and comfortable environment for those on long-haul spiritual journeys.